spankowitz/spankowitz.github.io/_posts/2021-01-12-Vulnhub_nullbyte.md

 ![nullbytehome](/images/nb9.png)

-I must not have wrote permission to /var/www/phpmyadmin or /var/www.
+I must not have write permission to /var/www/phpmyadmin or /var/www.
 But hey, I already have user from SSH.
 I'll navigate from that shell and see what the permissions are:

 ```
 ramses@NullByte:~$ ls -al /var/www/